Priscilla, Queen of the Desert (musical): Italy (2011–14)

 An Italian production opened on 14 December 2011, only a few months after the Broadway debut, at the Teatro Ciak in Milan, where it ran until 30 April 2012.
 The cast included Antonello Angiolillo as Tick/Mitzi, Simone Leonardi as Bernadette, and Mirko Ranù as Adam/Felicia.
 Later the show was transferred to Teatro degli Arcimboldi in Milan (from 6 November to 31 December 2012), to Teatro Brancaccio in Rome (from 24 January 2013 to 21 April 2013), and to Politeama Rossetti in Trieste (from 10 to 26 May 2013).

 After an hiatus, the production embarked on a tour, opening on 31 October 2013 at the Teatro Alfieri in Turin and concluding on 19 January 2014 at the Gran Teatro in Rome, with some changes in the cast, including Marco D'Alberti as Bernadette, and Riccardo Sinisi as Adam/Felicia.

 São Paulo (2012)

 In Brazil Priscilla ran at the Teatro Bradesco, São Paulo, from 16 March to 9 December 2012, produced by GEO Eventos, BASE Entertainment and Nullarbor Productions, and starring Luciano Andrey as Tick/Mitzi, Rubén Gabira as Bernadette, André Torquato as Adam/Felicia, Li Martins as Cynthia and Saulo Vasconcelos as Bob.
 The production included the Brazilian disco anthem "Dancing Days" during the final bows.

 US National Tour (2013)

 After the show closed on Broadway, a national tour opened on 8 January 2013 at the Orpheum Theatre in Minneapolis, Minnesota with Wade McCollum as Tick/Mitzi, Scott Willis as Bernadette, and Bryan West as Adam/Felicia.
 The tour played its final performance on 17 November 2013 at the Paramount Theatre in Seattle, Washington.

+In 2016, Fiddlehead Theatre produced one of the first regional productions of the piece at Boston's Shubert Theatre.
+Featuring the book and songs from the West End production, the production was led by Director Stacey Stephens, Choreographer Arthur Cuadros, Costumes by Stacey Stephen and Set by Brian Ruggaber.
+The show featured Andrew Giordano as Tick/Mitzi, Matthew Tiberi as Adam/Felicia, and Larry Daggett as Bernadette.
+The show went on to win two Independent Reviewer of New England awards for Best Actor, Mr. Daggett and for Best Costumes, Mr. Stephens.